We independently review all our recommendations. Purchases made via our links may earn us a commission. Learn more ❯

 5. Hardware defect

 Sometimes, a hardware defect is to blame.
 These include manufacturing defects like what happened with a small number of AirPods Pro released in October 2020.
-Or even damages acquired from use (which may be covered by your warranty).
+Or even damages acquired from use.
 Other times, this is because the AirPods are counterfeit.

 Defects or damages can affect the AirPods’ internal electronics and cause sound issues.
 Meanwhile, imitation products don’t have the proper Apple software.
 Most just tend to be cheap look-alikes that don’t have proper functions or build quality, which causes problems.